Leadership Staff

 Homeless Community Counselor

 Through street outreach and collaboration with experts in housing and homelessness, Miles works to remove barriers and stigma against our unsheltered neighbors with pets.
+Every week, Miles collaborates with our partners at Human Services Campus and André House to ensure our unhoused neighbors and their pets receive the support they need to stay happy and healthy.

 Pets and their owners are capable of enriching each other’s lives to the fullest extent.
 Access to resources should never be the obstacle to that enrichment.”